Larry Sharpe (political activist): Political positions

 Sharpe supports reducing regulations such as occupational licensing as well as legalizing marijuana and decriminalizing other drugs.
 Sharpe has advocated for raising revenue for New York by selling naming rights to bridges and highways.

 Abortion

 Sharpe considers himself "pro-choice" as well as "anti-abortion".
 While running for governor, he vowed to reduce the number of abortions in New York state by increasing availability of other options instead of establishing regulations on abortion.

 Criminal justice and drugs

-Sharpe favors marijuana legalization, calling for hemp and marijuana to be "regulated like onions".
+Sharpe has favored marijuana legalization, calling for hemp and marijuana to be "regulated like onions".
 Sharpe has said he would pardon those convicted of victimless crimes or otherwise non-violent offenses.

 Economy

 Sharpe has supported deregulation to stimulate economic growth, ending the funding of enforcement of unnecessary regulations.
 In particular, Sharpe has cited occupational licensing as a hurdle to small business, describing mandatory licensing for jobs such as barbers and dog walkers as "barriers to entry and a tax on the poor."
 Additionally, to reduce the state deficit, Sharpe has called for eliminating unfunded mandates.
 He has vowed to follow this reduction in state spending with a reduction in property taxes and the ultimate repeal of the New York state income tax.